Variables

 { "name": "Alice" }

-Variables can be used in {function options} and {markup options}.
+Variables can be used in function options and markup options.

 You have {42 :number style=currency currency=$currency}.